gustavlrsn/react-canvas/README.md

 # react-canvas

 This is a fork of [Flipboard/react-canvas](https://github.com/Flipboard/react-canvas) which:
-- Fixes all deprecation warnings from [React v15.5](https://facebook.github.io/react/blog/2017/04/07/react-v15.5.0.html#new-deprecation-warnings) in preparation for React v16
+- Upgrades to React 16 and uses a custom renderer with `react-reconciler`
-- Converts to ES modules with a [Rollup](https://github.com/rollup/rollup) build process to create CommonJS and ES modules versions of this package.
+- Converts to ES modules and modern ES6+
+- Storybook for ease of testing examples
 - Removes the need to use [brfs](https://github.com/substack/brfs) and `transform-loader` when using webpack.

+This fork builds upon work by [CraigMorton](https://github.com/CraigMorton/react-canvas) and [CSBerger](https://github.com/CSberger/react-canvas)

 # Original repo's README